jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 These help him support his victory over his misfortunes.

-15 On the contrary, a man who is sunk in sorrow and dejection from his own calamity always appears despicable.
+{{< s v="15" >}} On the contrary, a man who is sunk in sorrow and dejection from his own calamity always appears despicable.

 We cannot sympathize with him so we despise him, perhaps unjustly.
 The weakness of sorrow is only agreeable when it arises from what we feel for others more than from what we feel for ourselves.

 A son, upon the death of his loving and respectable father, may give way to it without much blame.
 His sorrow is based on a sympathy with his departed father.
 We readily enter into this humane emotion.

 But we do not sypathize with him as much if he indulged in sorrow from a misfortune which affected himself only.
-He would disgrace himself forever to all gallant people if he showed sorrow while he was=
+He would disgrace himself forever to all gallant people if he showed sorrow while he was:
 - reduced to beggary and ruin
 - exposed to the most dreadful dangers
 - led out to a public execution